nikiatanasow/flutter-course/README.md

 #### Theme 4
 Try to recrate the ToDo application from the session or improve it.
 #### Theme 5
-Improve the logic of the two button that are part of the AppBar on the main page.
+Improve the logic of the two buttons that are part of the AppBar on the main page.
 Currently their logic is not working accurately.
-For example if you have a filtered applied and only completed items as visualied when you mark all them as active filtering should be applied as well.
+For example if you have an applied filtering and only completed items are visualized when you mark all the thems as active filtering should be re-applied as well.